 Desert Willow Tree (Chilopsis linearis) is a low watering spring blooming tree.
 It does well in the southwest.
 There are several varieties that you can use for your Desert landscaping needs.
-These trees a prevalent along the arroyos and ditch banks of the desert southwest.
+These trees are prevalent along the arroyos and ditch banks of the desert southwest.
 They propagate when seed pods dry and fall to the ground.

 The natural desert willow is drought tolerant and provides long-lasting blooms.
 It is deciduous in the southwest with long purple like trumpet-like flowers.
 Moderate grower up to 20ft. tall and 15ft wide.
 You can trim it for a great looking shade tree, or leave them alone for multi-trunk type large shrub.
 Plant several of them in a row for a great border type shrub.

 Below is the Chilopsis linearis ‘Burgundy’ desert willow.
 Very similar to the one above but the flowers are a darker burgundy color, thus it’s named.

 TIMELESS BEAUTY DESERT WILLOW